 Realize that most chronic anal fissures will generally recover within 2 weeks.
 Avoid any kind of straining, never ever strain and let it come naturally.
 As soon as you need to go, go, do not wait as the longer you wait even for 10 minutes, the worse it gets, practise these simple principles and it will make things are less painful over the long run.

 If your body tells you it’s time to have a bowel movement, don’t put it off till later.
 Waiting too long or too often can weaken the signals that let you know it’s time to go.
 The longer you hold it in, the dryer and harder it can get, which makes it tougher to pass.

 A chronic anal fissure is a small tear in the thin, moist tissue (mucosa) that lines the anus.

 A Chronic Anal Fissure may occur when you pass hard or large stools during a bowel movement.
 Chronic anal fissures typically cause pain and bleeding with bowel movements.
 You also may experience spasms in the ring of muscle at the end of your anus (anal sphincter).

-Signs and symptoms of an chronic anal fissure include:
+Signs and symptoms of a chronic anal fissure include:

 I suspect if you here reading this, you are a chronic anal fissure sufferer like myself asking why nothing seems to work and why the insufferable pain continues.
-I tried many home and doctor directed remedies without success, nothing seemed to work.
+I have tried many home and doctor-directed remedies without success, nothing seemed to work.
 I saw two Proctologists who had different ointments and methods for treatment.
-I will talk about these and the various home remedies, sitz baths and the various things I tried and hopefully some of them will help you.
+I will talk about these and the various home remedies, sitz baths and the various things I tried and hopefully, some of them will help you.

 Before we get too deep into the article, there were three main things that I felt helped me in the long term.